valrus/bespokeoke/README.md

 2. *Karaokedoke* is an Elm webapp allowing you to manage your karaokeized songs and tweak them where the automated tools that make up the karaokeizer fell down on the job.

+## Running the server

+From this directory, either:
+`python -m bespokeoke.server.server`
+`pip install -e .` and then `karaokedoke`.
+If you do the latter you need to `pip install -e .` for every change.